-Example 116.
+Example 121.
 Declaring a field template and writing to a dynamic field

 '''

-public class UserMetadataBinder implements PropertyBinder {

-public void bind(PropertyBindingContext context) {

-context.dependencies()

-/ ... (declaration of dependencies, not relevant) ... /

-IndexSchemaElement schemaElement = context.indexSchemaElement();

-IndexSchemaObjectField userMetadataField =

-schemaElement.objectField( "userMetadata" ); 1

-userMetadataField.fieldTemplate( 2
+userMetadataField.fieldTemplate( @

 "userMetadataValueTemplate", 3

 f -> f.asString().analyzer( "english" ) 4

 ); 5

 context.bridge( Map.class, new UserMetadataBridge(

 userMetadataField.toReference() 6

-));
+) );

 }

-}

 '''

 - 1 Declare an object field with objectField.
-It's better to always host your dynamic fields on a dedicated object field, to avoid conflicts with other templates. - 2 Declare a field template with fieldTemplate. - 3 Pass the template name this is not the field name, and is only used to uniquely identify the template. - 4 Define the field type. - 5 On contrary to static field declarations, field template declarations do not return a field reference, because you won't need it when writing to the document. - 6 Get a reference to the declared object field and pass it to the bridge for later use.
+It's better to always host your dynamic fields on a dedicated object field, to avoid conflicts with other templates. - 2 Declare a field template with fieldTemplate. - 3 Pass the template name-this is not the field name, and is only used to uniquely identify the template. - 4 Define the field type. - (5) On contrary to static field declarations, field template declarations do not return a field reference, because you won't need it when writing to the document. - 6 Get a reference to the declared object field and pass it to the bridge for later use.